Updated

 However, Medicare Part B does provide coverage for some vision-related services.
 For example, if you have a chronic eye condition like glaucoma, cataracts, or macular degeneration, Medicare Part B will cover medically necessary eye exams and treatments.
 If you need cataract surgery, Medicare may also cover the cost of a basic lens implant and one pair of corrective eyeglasses or contact lenses following the procedure.

-Medicare Advantage plans
+Medicare Advantage and Vision Coverage

 For those looking for more comprehensive vision coverage, a Medicare Advantage Plan (Part C) might be a better option.
 These plans are offered by private insurance companies and include all the benefits of Original Medicare, and may have additional coverage, like vision, dental, and hearing.
 Vision benefits under Medicare Advantage plans often include routine eye exams, discounts on eyeglasses and contact lenses, and even coverage for prescription sunglasses.

-How to get vision coverage with Medicare
+How to get Vision Coverage with Medicare

 Since Original Medicare doesn’t provide routine vision care, many seniors look for additional options to ensure comprehensive coverage.
 Here are three ways to enhance your Medicare plan: